Shenavar/Anaconda-Installation.md/Anaconda Installation.md

    >  bash ~/Downloads/Anaconda2-2019.10-Linux-x86_64.sh

 Because we need to run PLUTO code, you would need to install Anaconda for **Python 3.7**.
 So, you should run the first command in your terminal:

 ![Image of a terminal](https://github.com/Shenavar/pics/blob/master/2.jpg)

-3. Then you would see the following message
+3. Pressed *enter*.
+Then you would be asked to enetr you password.
+After inserting your password, and pressing enetr again, you would see the following message

   > In order to continue the installation process, please review the license agreement.

   Click Enter to view license terms.
 Then, Scroll down to the bottom and enter **Yes** to accept the terms.